Dealing with complaints about the PIRC

 The PIRC’s SPSO liaison officer (Information Officer): Our SPSO liaison officer role will provide complaints information in an orderly, structured way within requested timescales, provide comments on factual accuracy on our behalf in response to SPSO reports, and confirm and verify that recommendations have been implemented.

-PIRC’s Heads of Department Group: The PIRC Heads of Department Group will have operational responsibility for the implementation of the CHP and the development and promotion of good practice across PIRC.
-Advice and support can be obtained by contacting a member of the PIRC’s Heads of Department Group.
+PIRC’s Senior Management Team: The PIRC SMT will have operational responsibility for the implementation of the CHP and the development and promotion of good practice across PIRC.
+Advice and support can be obtained by contacting a member of the PIRC’s SMT.

-Director of Operations: The Director of Operations (DirOps) as accountable officer has overall responsibility for the management of complaints.
+Head of Corporate Services: The HCS as accountable officer has overall responsibility for the management of complaints.
 He/she will consider whether a complaint is suitable for referral to an external agency to investigate or whether it should be dealt with internally.

-Commissioner: The Commissioner will consider any complaints made about the Director of Operations and will consider whether a complaint is suitable for referral to an external agency to investigate or whether it should be dealt with internally.
+Commissioner: The Commissioner will consider any complaints made about the Head of Corporate Services and will consider whether a complaint is suitable for referral to an external agency to investigate or whether it should be dealt with internally.

 8. Recording Complaints